TV Century 21: Absorbing TV Tornado

 In September 1968, after 192 issues, TV21 merged with its sister publication TV Tornado to form TV21 and Tornado.
 The TV Tornado strips Tarzan and The Saint moved with the merger to the new TV21 and Tornado.
-This meant the cancelation of the Supermarionation strips Stingray and Zero-X; Fireball XL5, meanwhile, had ended back in issue #174 (18 May 1968).
+This meant the cancelation of the Supermarionation strips Stingray and Zero-X; Fireball XL5, meanwhile, had ended back in issue 174 (18 May 1968).

-The final new strip to join the publication's lineup – taking over from the canceled Tarzan – was the adaptation of the TV series Department S, drawn by Carlos Pino, which debuted in issue #212 (8 February 1969).
+The final new strip to join the publication's line-up – taking over from the cancelled Tarzan – was the adaptation of the TV series Department S, drawn by Carlos Pino, which debuted in issue 212 (8 February 1969).
 (Tarzan would return shortly thereafter in TV21 and Joe 90.)

-TV21 and Tornado published its final issue, #242, on 6 September 1969.
+TV21 and Tornado published its final issue, No. 242, on 6 September 1969.

 Relaunch

-Star Trek takes center stage
+Star Trek takes centre stage

 With the new TV21 and Joe 90, the publication dispensed with the hundred-years-in-the-future cover date format as well as the focus on the Anderson-universe, becoming more of a typical British adventure comic (the first four issues, in fact, featured association football imagery).
 According to Stringer, "the content and tone of the merged comic was more like Joe 90 than TV21."
 The Thunderbirds and Joe 90 strips were printed in black-and-white in deference to the new colour features Star Trek and Land of the Giants.
 The Saint strip, now titled Meet the Saint, continued from the first volume of TV21, illustrated by Vicente Alcazar; the Tarzan strip returned as well, drawn by Don Lawrence.
 The relaunched publication for the first time featured strips not related to either Anderson properties or television adaptations, such as the sporting strips Forward From the Back Streets, by Martin Asbury; and I've Got a Sports-Mad Dad; as well as Roy Davis' humour strip The Kid King.

 Star Trek, originally by Harry Lindfield, was one of only strips to last all 105 issues of the relaunched publication, eventually being illustrated by Jim Baikie, Mike Noble, and Carlos Pino and Vicente Alcazar, often working together as "Carvic".

-Losing the Anderson license
+Losing the Anderson licence

 Joe 90 and Thunderbirds gradually disappeared from the comic, whose name reverted to TV21 after 36 issues (the 278th overall).
-In fact, by issue #38 (13 June 1970), both strips were gone, and with them the last vestiges of the Gerry Anderson Supermarionation properties.
-TV21 no longer had the Anderson license.
+In fact, by issue 38 (13 June 1970), both strips were gone, and with them the last vestiges of the Gerry Anderson Supermarionation properties.
+TV21 no longer had the Anderson licence.

 With their demise, TV21 underwent a series of strip turnovers.
-In short succession, four new strips joined the lineup: the adventures strips The Heat-Master, S.N.O.R.K.E.L., and Danny Merlin Son of the Wise; and the humour strip Micky's Moonbugs, drawn by Graham Allen.
+In short succession, four new strips joined the line-up: the adventures strips The Heat-Master, S.N.O.R.K.E.L., and Danny Merlin Son of the Wise; and the humour strip Micky's Moonbugs, drawn by Graham Allen.
 (S.N.O.R.K.E.L. stood for Section Nine, Ocean Research and Knowledge Establishment for Learning; Danny Merlin was a fantasy strip about junk shop owner Danny Merlin, keeper of the "Keys of Wisdom.")
 None of these strips lasted very long.